tckd/Snake/Readme.md

   * Multiplayer Snake game
   * Highly efficient
-  * Ability to create custom world

 ## Bugs, Enhancements, Feature Requests

+### Bugs

+  * Restart new game not working
+  * Client code not running when window is not active!

+### Enhancements

+  * Instructions page on how to SnakeRide -- done
+  * Once the 'Start' button is clicked, the button should change to something else, indicating waiting for other players...

+### Feature Requests

-  * Single player levels
+  * Single player mode
+  * Levels for single player mode
+  * Ability to create custom levels/world
-  * Single player high score
+  * High score list for single player mode
-  * Multiplayer ...
   * Wiced sensor controllable
+  * Add command search functionality (Inspiration: atom.io)
+  *

 ## Quick Start